 We are committed to provide you training and resources before you begin your fall semester classes, to ensure you are acclimated to RIT and that all of your questions and concerns are addressed.

 After you make your deposit, you should expect to receive your RIT Welcome Guide in the mail.
 This takes you step by step through deadlines throughout the summer, how to set up your account, and key resources that you should connect with.
 This Welcome Guide will serve you and your family to prepare you for starting at RIT.

 You will receive an account activation email from RIT when your enrollment deposit has been received and posted to our system.
 Please allow 1-2 business days for deposit payment processing.
 The account activation email will go to the email address you provided us on your admissions application.
-If after two business days you have not received the account activation email but have paid your deposit, please contact the ITS Service Desk for assistance.
+If after two business days you have not received the account activation email but have paid your deposit, please contact the RIT Service Center for assistance.
 (Please note that this is different than the RIT Admissions account that you used during the application process.)
 You will use your new RIT computer account login to complete other enrollment processes, including housing contracts, student health forms, and critical information to complete the rest of this academic checklist.

 Email notifications are sent to students and authorized payers (e.g., parents, guardians, etc.) when bills become available.
 Student Financial Services has information on fee rates, billing, payment options, loan repayment, and educational tax credit.
 Their online eServices site provides real-time account inquiry and electronic payment for tuition/fees and Tiger Spend.
 You can authorize up to three persons to receive eBill reminder notifications and have access to food or Tiger Spend balances, course schedules, and grades by logging into rit.edu/eservices.